crmorgan/hotel-management-system/README.md

 ### Getting Started

-Before you start you will need [Visual Studio 2015](https://www.visualstudio.com/downloads/ "Visual Studio 2015"), [NodeJS](https://nodejs.org "NodeJS") 6.0 or higher, [NPM](https://www.npmjs.com/ "NPM") 3 or higher, and RavenDB 3.5 or higher.
-You will also need MSMQ enabled and configured for NServiceBus.
-You can do that manually by follwing the directions [here](https://docs.particular.net/transports/msmq/) or by running the [NServiceBus Platform Installer](https://docs.particular.net/platform/installer).
+Before you start you will need [Visual Studio 2015](https://www.visualstudio.com/downloads/ "Visual Studio 2015"), [NodeJS](https://nodejs.org "NodeJS") 6.0 or higher, [NPM](https://www.npmjs.com/ "NPM") 3 or higher, RavenDB 3.5 or higher and MSMQ.
+Specific setup steps for these are detailed below.

-#### Server Side Processes and API
+#### MSMQ and MSDTC

+To ensure MSMQ and MSDTC are installed, download and run the [Particular Platform Installer](https://particular.net/start-platform-download).
+On the component selection screen select the "Configure MSDTC for NServiceBus" and "Configure Microsoft Message Queuing" options.
+You can install the other Particular components if you want to but they are not required.

 #### RavenDB

 1. Download RavenDB from https://ravendb.net/download and extract it.